shrugs/proof-of-steak/whitepaper.md

 # Use Cases

-Proof of Steak can be used to secure a blockchain in any situation where the proofs are a function of opinion and not mathematics, effectively creating a curated registry.
-In the Steak Network, for example, the proofs are pictures of steaks; whether or not a picture is of a steak is not (yet) machine-verifiable and is a function of crowd-opinion.
+Proof of Steak can be used to curate a registry in any situation where the proofs are a function of opinion and not mathematics.
+In the Steak Network, for example, the proofs are pictures of steaks; whether or not a picture is of a steak is not (yet) machine-verifiable and is a function of human-opinion.

 Additional use cases include

-- creating a set of verifiably rare memes,
+- creating a set of high quality memes,
 - decentrally curating a dataset for machine learning or AI training,
+- decentralized music playlist curation,
-- decentralized MTurk[^4], or
+- decentralized MTurk[^4],
-- building a database of every rock on earth.[^5]
+- building a database of every rock on earth[^5], or
+- any case where a well-curated list of items is more valuable than the sum of its parts.

 [^4]: Mechanical Turk, https://www.mturk.com/mturk/welcome
 [^5]: How Many Rocks Are There, And Where Are They? http://www.howmany.rocks/